nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions.md

 Power is a measure of signal strength received by a device one meter from the beacon.
 This is used by another device to calibrate distance estimates from the beacon.
 The Beacon Development Kit comes preconfigured with the default value for the included Bluetooth adapter (-59) so you only need to change this value if using another adapter.
-If you decide to use another adapter, you can use Radius Networks’ iBeacon test apps to find its calibrated power value.
+If you decide to use another adapter, you can use Radius Networks’ beacon test apps to find its calibrated power value.

 Broadcast Frequency indicates how often the beacon will broadcast its advertisement -- in times per second (Max = 10, Min = 0.25).
 With this feature you can select how often the beacon broadcasts, which will help you determine how your app will respond to beacons with different advertising rates.
 By default this value is set to 10 times per second, which is the setting recommended by Apple engineers.

-##Customizing the iBeacon Identifiers
+##Customizing the beacon Identifiers

 With the Radius Networks Beacon Development Kit, you can easily customize the identifiers being broadcast by the beacon.
 The easiest way to do this is with a card reader and a computer (if your computer doesn’t have an SD card